 Everyone has a role to play in keeping our roads safe.
 By working together we can make safe mobility a reality for all, including those who are most vulnerable to injury and death.

-Zero is the only acceptable goal to aim for because Every Life Matters.
+Zero is the only acceptable goal to aim for.